-The coachwork ahead of the front wheels may be extended to an overall maxl-
+The coachwork ahead of the front wheels may be extended to an overall maximum width of 150 cm.

 Nevertheless, any part of the coachwork ahead of the front wheels, exceeding an overall width of 110 cm, shall not extend above the height of the front wheel rims.